Welcome to my home page. Although this is a relatively small website, there are one or

 HelpDesk.
 First of all, those of you who read PC Plus magazine

-will know that I write for the HelpDesk section in the magazine - this I used to do along
+will know that I used to write for the HelpDesk section in the magazine - this I used to do along

 with with Wilf Hey until his death in January 2007 (I've actually worked with Wilf,